hbctraining/Training-modules/Rmarkdown/lesson.md

 * What are the uses of RMarkdown
 * Creating html reports using knitr

-# Reproducible reports in R
+# Reproducible research using RMarkdown

-Usually R code is written, saved and executed in the form of an R script (a file with a `.R` extension).
-Any figures generated using the script are either plotted to a device (in R or Rstudio) and/or exported to file.
+For any experimental analysis, it is critical to keep detailed notes for the future reproduction of the experiment and for the interpretation of results.
+For laboratory work, lab notebooks allow us to organize our methods, results, and conclusions to allow for future retrieval and reproduction.
+Computational analysis requires the same diligence, but it is often easy to forget to completely document the analysis and/or interpret the results in a transparent fashion.

+For analyses within R, RStudio helps facilitate reproducible research with the use of R scripts, which can be used to save all code used to perform a particular analysis.
+However, we often don't save the version of the tools we use in a script, nor do we include or interpret the results of the analyses within the script.

-But, wouldn't it be nice to be able to save/share the code with collaborators along with tables, figures, and text describing the interpretation in a single, cleaned up report file?
+Wouldn't it be nice to be able to save/share the code with collaborators along with tables, figures, and text describing the interpretation in a single, cleaned up report file?

 The [knitr](https://yihui.name/knitr/) package, developed by [Yihui Xie](https://yihui.name), is designed to generate reports within RStudio.
 It enables dynamic generation of multiple file formats from an [RMarkdown](http://rmarkdown.rstudio.com/) file, including HTML and PDF documents.
 Knit report generation is now integrated into RStudio, and can be accessed using the GUI or console.